-http://mae.rutgers.edu/capstone-design-project
+https://mae.rutgers.edu/capstone-design-project

 Select the project you would like to work on and contact the corresponding Professor.
-The projects are announced on May 15th and you have the summer to finalize your groups.
+The projects are by SP# only until the end of May.
+If there are any remaining slots, then they open to all students.

-There is a limit of 6 students per section depending on the project.
+There is a limit of six students per section depending on the project.
 Once the limit is reached no more students can be added.
 The students in the section will constitute a group that will work together towards the design and manufacturing of the project prototype.
 If the section of your first preference is closed, please select your subsequent choice.